 Every teacher I know wants to find ways to make their social studies lessons more engaging for students.
-I thought I’d share a list of ideas you can try to make your social studies instruction more fun for students (and you, too).
+The goods news is that there’s a lot of ways to make social studies more fun for kids (and you, too).
 While I’m writing this list with the upper elementary teacher in mind, these ideas will work in any K-12 classroom!

 Show What You Love About It

 If you’re excited to learn about and teach history, your students will notice, and they will benefit.
 If you make it painful or boring, your students will pick up on that, too.
 History may not be your favorite subject, sure, but find something you enjoy about it and share it with them.
-They’ll be more interested if they see that you care!
+They’ll be more engaged if they see that you care!

 Connect the Past and Present

 History becomes a lot more interesting when you help your kids connect what they’re learning to things that are happening now.
 I love helping kids see that we are learning about real people and events, and that the choices people made a long time ago affect how we live today.
 It helps to put things in context by using analogies and references to popular culture that they’ll understand (memes are a fun way to do this).

 Move Past the Textbook

 Ugh, the old textbook.
 Okay, I do use a textbook occasionally, but I prefer to use other teaching tools to make information more accessible.
 Teaching only out of the textbook is a surefire way to put your students to sleep.
 There are so many wonderful, authoritative, diverse resources out there that you can put in your students’ hands!
 Your local library can often be a great place to find them.

 This is especially key for English language learners, but it appeals to everyone.
-I love using rich images to set the scene, if you will, whether it’s a photograph, drawing, map, artwork, or film clip.
+I love using primary sources to set the scene, whether it’s a photograph, drawing, map, artwork, or film clip.
 Costumes and other primary sources really take it up a notch, too!

 Make It Hands-On